-This simple Dr. Seuss game makes sight word practice at home more fun and is perfect to do in March, while schools are often celebrating the author’s birthday.
+This simple Dr. Seuss game makes sight word practice at home more fun.
+It’s perfect to do in March, while schools are often celebrating the author’s birthday.

-Then I made a small birthday cake to hide under one of the cards.
+Draw a small birthday cake on a piece of scrap paper.
+It needs to be small enough to hide under one of the note cards.

 The kindergartner already knew several of the words in this DIY sight word game and was easily able to sound out the others.